-If you don’t qualify for a debt consolidation loan, here are some other options to look into:
+If you don’t qualify for a debt consolidation loan, here are some other options to consider:

 Speak with your lenders

-If you’re facing financial difficulties, reach out to your lenders and other creditors right away.
+If you’re facing financial difficulties, reach out to your lenders and other creditors.
 They might offer hardship assistance, payment plans, or other options that can help you avoid missing payments and hurting your credit.

 Home equity loans